Thartvigsen/thartvigsen.github.io/README.md

 ### Leading a Research Experience for Undergraduates Project - Early Prediction of MRSA Infections Using EHRs

-- Over the course of 10 weeks during summer 2017, I worked with Sarah Brownell, an REU Intern, to generate Early Warnings for MRSA infections using historical clinical data.
+- Worked with Sarah Brownell, an REU Intern, to generate Early Warnings for MRSA infections using historical clinical data.
-- We collected time series variables from the MIMIC III database, and aligned them in a tabular format.
+- Used time series from the MIMIC III database and aligned them into a tabular format for use by common machine learning algorithms.
 - Varying the number of days used to predict MRSA along with the number of days in advance of MRSA to generate prediction allowed us to understand what portions of a patient's stay should be used to make predictions.
-- We uncovered that our selected models could detect signs of MRSA infections accurately far in advance of actual diagnosis dates.
+- Our models detected signs of MRSA infections accurately far in advance of actual diagnosis dates.
-- I will be presenting this work at HealthInf in January 2018 in Funchal, Madeira.
+- Our paper was published at BIOSTEC 2018 and I presented this work in January 2018 in Funchal, Madeira.
-- Sarah will also be presenting the poster version of this work at the 2017 IEEE MIT Undergraduate Research Technology Conference.
+- Sarah also presented the poster version of this work at the 2017 IEEE MIT Undergraduate Research Technology Conference.

 ### Leading a Research Experience for Undergraduates Project - Detecting Clostridium Difficile Infections Using Recurrent Neural Networks

-- Built on top of the CREST framework, I worked with Sean Tocci, another REU Intern, to figure out a deep learning approach to infection prediction.
+- Worked with Sean Tocci, another REU Intern, to figure out a deep learning approach to infection prediction.
-- We developed a [Python framework](https://github.com/Thartvigsen/Keras-LSTM-Experimental-Framework) for Recurrent Neural Networks using [Keras](https://keras.io/)\*.
+- We developed a [Python framework](https://github.com/Thartvigsen/Keras-LSTM-Experimental-Framework) for Recurrent Neural Networks using [Keras](https://keras.io/).
-- Using the same patients as in CREST, we trained Long Short-Term Memory Recurrent Neural Networks to identify *Clostridium Difficile* infections, approaching similar results as in CREST.
+- Using the same patients as in CREST, we trained Long Short-Term Memory Recurrent Neural Networks to identify *Clostridium Difficile* infections, approaching similar results as in our prior work, CREST.

-\*I have since moved away from my Keras framework to TensorFlow, which allows for more flexibility.
-However, Keras was a good starting place for quick implementation.

 ### Clostridium Difficile Risk Estimation (CREST)
 Clinical data offers many opportunities for impactful and technically fascinating research.
 Beginning in August, 2016, I worked with Cansu Sen using the [*MIMIC III Intensive Care Unit Database*](https://mimic.physionet.org/). **This database is publicly available**, consists of 12 years of clinical data from ~58,000 admissions.
 You can request access to the database [here](https://mimic.physionet.org/gettingstarted/access/).
 We focused on the detection of one infection, *Clostridium Difficile*, and therefore extracted patients who got this infection during their stay.
 As is required for supervised-learning algorithms, we also extracted a set of patients who did not get this infection and trained Logistic Regression, Random Forest, and Support Vector Machine models to detect patterns that indicate *C. Diff.* based on the following data sources: